taniatsq/tp/docs/UserGuide.md

 ## FAQ

 **Q**: Unable to start the program?<br>
 **A**: Ensure that Java 11 or above is installed in your operating system.
-To check if you have Java 11 or above, open the Command Prompt and type in '`java -version`.
+To check if you have Java 11 or above, open the Command Prompt and type in `java -version`.
 Once verified, navigate to the program's directory and type in `java -jar MustVas.jar` in the Command Prompt.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.